fboender/jerrybuild/docs/user_guide.md

 configurations:

 * **`secret`**: A secret to be used for HMAC body verification.
-The secret should also be configured in the Webhook at Github.
+The secret should also be configured in the Webhook configuration on Github.
 Github will sign the body using HMAC hashing using the key.
 Jerrybuild can then verify the signature.

 The following environment variables are currently passed to scripts when using the Github provider: